Study Mechanical Engineering in the US

 R$200K

-As one of the most versatile and sought-after programs, mechanical engineering offers transferable and marketable skills, a wide range of knowledge, and global opportunities.
-By earning a degree in mechanical engineering from a US university, you can secure your future with various career options anywhere you want to work.
+As one of the most versatile and sought-after programs, this specialized field of engineering offers transferable and marketable skills, a wide range of knowledge, and global opportunities.
+By earning an engineering degree from a US university, you can secure your future with various career options anywhere you want to work.

-Shorelight advisors are always available to help you transfer to a top US university and pursue a mechanical engineering degree in the US.
+Shorelight advisors are always available to help you transfer to a top US university and pursue your degree in the US.